anthonysharpy/golang_restful_api/src/readme.txt

 -------- PREREQUISITES --------

 You'll need a few things in order to run this.
-At the very least, you'll need MySQL, curl, Go and probably a Linux machine.
+At the very least, you'll need MySQL, curl, Go and probably a 64-bit Linux machine (unless you want to re-build the source).

 You'll also need a MySQL account on your computer with sufficient access.
 To do this, you will probably need to do the following: